FLAME: Federated Learning Across Multi-device Environments: Evaluation

-\textbf{Ablation Study.} Figure~\ref{fig:rw_ablation} shows our ablation study results, comparing \system{} with ablations of \system{} without our device selection strategy~(i.e., random sampling), without enforcing time alignment across devices of the same user, and without personalization.
+Figure~\ref{fig:rw_ablation} shows our ablation study results, comparing \system{} with ablations of \system{} without our device selection strategy~(i.e., random sampling) and without personalization.
 We observe that \system{} achieves the highest $F_1$ score over the ablation baselines while achieving comparable system performance.